kredati/cin2999f19/syllabus.md

 #### Week 4, October 1: Sharing your scholarship
 Reading due:
-* Karen Kelsky, “Publish This, Not That,” and “Applying to Conferences” from _The Professor is In_
+* Kelsky, “Publish This, Not That,” and “Applying to Conferences” from _The Professor is In_
+* Hayot, _Elements_, chs.
+4–7
 * Penn English CFPs
 * Browse websites/programs for: SCMS, MLA, ACLA, ASAP, SLSA, ASA, &c.
 * Browse websites for a few journals in our “film and media studies” journals list: _JCMS_, _Film Quarterly_, _Camera Obscura_, _Discourse_, _Screen_, _CJFS_, &c.